yhtsnda/c-client-to-scrcpy/README.md

 2- in visual studio c# get nuget package opencvsharp 4, opencvsharp 4 runtime.

-3- copy paste or download my file program.cs and look the client for scrcpy.
+3- copy paste or download my file program.cs and run for the client for scrcpy.